ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

   ///Method is invoked if the user granted app access/logged in.
-  ///- parameter backendName: Name of the backend this callback event is associated with. func onLoginSuccessful(backendName: PresenceLogin.BackendName)
+  ///- parameter backendName: Name of the backend this callback event is associated with.
+  ///- parameter accessToken: access token returned from the specified backend. func onLoginSuccessful(backendName: PresenceLogin.BackendName, accessToken: String)

-  ///User dismissed login window via the Cancel button func onLoginCanceled()
+  ///User dismissed login window via the Cancel button
+  ///- parameter backendName: Name of the backend this callback event is associated with. func onLoginCancelled(backendName: PresenceLogin.BackendName)

   ///Called when results are returned for a member info request after successful login
   ///- parameter member: PresenceMember object.
 PresenceMember object is `nil` if login